As children return to school, we all have a responsibility to be more watchful on the roads.

 7. Expect the unexpected

 Children are unpredictable and can run out into traffic at any time.
-Watch carefully as you approach a school zone and be prepared for children to step onto the road unexpectedly.
+Keep an eye out as you approach a school zone and be prepared for children to step onto the road unexpectedly.

 If your child takes the school bus, teach them to respect the school bus driver.
 They should remain seated at all times while on the bus and refrain from distracting conduct, such as throwing things or yelling.
 They should line up for the school bus at least five steps back from the road in a single file line to wait for the bus and remain there until the bus has come to a complete stop and the doors are open before moving forward.
 When dismounting the bus, children should always walk (rather than run) and be careful if they need to cross the street.
 They should never cross between parked cars.